arnespremberg/flexcomponents/readme.md

 You can set up your database connection and other config in the `.env` or create a `.local.env` file.
 The develop/install local process reads both of those and priorises `.local.env` while the build/install prod process unly uses `.env`.

 Images can be loaded using `<?php echo responsive_image($image_id, 'XXL', '4096px'); ?> />` or `<?php echo lazy_responsive_image($image_id, 'XXL', '4096px'); ?> />`

-## Installation

-1. Clone/Fork this repo
-2. edit the `.env` to include all data for your setup
-3. Run the following commands:
-	`composer install`
-	`yarn install`
-4. edit `style.css` to include your desired theme header
-5. run `yarn setup_wp` to download, install and setup a WP installation in `public/`
-6. you can alternatively setup your own custom WP installation inside `public/`

-## Development

-Run `yarn develop` - the WP installation will be served with BrowserSync to the browser.
-You can use all of the [WP-CLI Commands](https://developer.wordpress.org/cli/commands/) by typing `yarn wp`.
-This will be useful to scaffold Custom Post Types, quickly edit settings etc.

-## Generating/scaffolding components, post types and taxonomies

-`yarn generate_cmp <COMPONENT>`

-`yarn generate_cpt <POST_TYPE>`

-`yarn generate_tax <TAXONOMY>`

-## Deployment, build for production

-You can simply run `yarn build` and install the generated `.zip` theme file on any WordPress site.

-Alternatively you can install WordPress with `yarn setup_wp`.
-Then set your webserver to serve from `public/` or run a simple PHP server by running `yarn wp server`.